Kira Reed: Career

 Reed joined the cast of the Emmy nominated The Bay in 2014 and its producing team soon thereafter.
 The drama series won a Daytime Emmy for Outstanding Drama Series - New Approaches in 2015 and Reed herself took home an Emmy as a producer on the show in 2016. and again in 2017.
 In 2018, she received her first acting Emmy nomination as Outstanding Supporting Actress in a Digital Daytime Drama Series for her role of "Jo Connors" on The Bay.
 She was nominated for Best Actress for her portrayal of "Morgan" in the feature Acts of Desperation, and received a Lifetime Achievement award for her body of work in independent film at the 2019 New Vision International Film Festival.
 In 2020 Ms. Lorsch and The RHL Group joined forces with Pure Flix to executive produce the faith-based action thriller Beckman in which she starred as "Janice" alongside David A.R.
 White and William Baldwin.
 In Love on the Rock, shot in Malta during the pandemic for Sony/Pinnacle Peak Pictures, Kira co-stars again with David A.R.
 White and Steven Bauer.
 The RHL Group served as production company, and Kira executive produced and starred in the drama series Rumors as "Ellen" - acting teacher to young Hollywood.
 She took home the Indie Series Award for Best Supporting actress for her role.
 Rumors is now streaming on Prime Video.
-Kira joined the cast of Odd Man Out in 2023.
+Kira joined the cast of Odd Man Out in 2023, completed the feature film Above the Break in 2025 and is starring in the third installment of Winnie-the-Pooh: Blood and Honey.